vinnyvaleria/SIMRide/README.md

 **USERS: Rate the driver and rider [Seng Yang doing now]** | BACKEND: Synced database to Firebase
 BACKEND: Push notification when rides are nearing | USERS: Logging into SIMRide -- | USERS: Logging out of SIMRide
-WALLET: Remove total from E-Wallet after ride | BACKEND: Send data to Firebase -- | BACKEND: Made multiple tabs to act as pages
+-- | BACKEND: Send data to Firebase
+-- | BACKEND: Made multiple tabs to act as pages
 -- | BACKEND: Retrieve data from Firebase
 -- | USERS: Edit Profile